DRampling/ert-notes-api/README.md

 - Node: v14.16.1
 - Npm: 6.14.12

+For a fresh install:

-Clone the project: `git clone https://github.com/DRampling/ert-notes-api.git`<br>
+- Clone the project: `git clone https://github.com/DRampling/ert-notes-api.git`<br>
-Install dependencies: `cd ert-notes-api && npm install`<br>
+- Install dependencies: `cd ert-notes-api && npm install`<br>
-Generate keys: `npm run generate-certificates`<br>
+- Generate keys: `npm run generate-certificates`<br>
-Start the project: `npm run start`
+- Start the project: `npm run start`

 ## Tests

+There are various scripts to cover testing and coverage:

-Tests can be run once with coverage: `npm run test`<br>
+- Tests can be run once with coverage: `npm run test`<br>
-Tests can be run every change: `npm run test-dev`<br>
+- Tests can be run with every change: `npm run test-dev`<br>
-Generate coverage report: `npm run test-coverage`
+- Coverage report files can be generated: `npm run test-coverage`

 ## Scripts

+There are various scripts to assist setup:

-`generateKeyPair` can be used to generate a pair of certificates required for JWT validation: `npm run generate-certificates`<br>
+- **generateKeyPair.js** can be used to generate a pair of certificates required for JWT validation:<br> `npm run generate-certificates`
-`generateSaltAndHash` can be used to generate a random salt and hash for the provided password: `npm run generate-salt-and-hash <my_password>`
+- **generateSaltAndHash.js** can be used to generate a random salt and hash for the provided password:<br> `npm run generate-salt-and-hash <my_password>`